Gabri92/my_meal/README.md

 ## 🧱 MVP Limitations

 This was an MVP prototype built for validation:
-- No production backend (Firebase planned but not integrated)
 - Simple navigation and hardcoded data
 - Design focused on UX demonstration, not scale